asifbacchus/MailcowBackup/README.md

 things take and when any errors took place.
 The script includes debugging notes such as where temp files are located, where it's looking for data, whether it created/moved/copied files, etc.  All major operations are tagged *'-- [INFO] message here --'*.
-Similarily, warnings are tagged *'-- [WARNING] message here (code: xxxx) --'* and errors are tagged *'-- [ERROR] message here (code: xxx) --'*.
+Similarly, warnings are tagged *'-- [WARNING] message here (code: xxxx) --'* and errors are tagged *'-- [ERROR] message here (code: xxx) --'*.
 Successful operations generate a *'-- [SUCCESS] message here --'* stamp.